-Miter two 1-ft. test pieces about a foot long and press them tightly against the outside corners to determine the correct angle.
+- Miter two 1-foot test pieces and press them tightly against the outside corners to determine the correct angle.

-Hold the baseboard in place and mark the backside at the corner.
+- Hold the baseboard in place and mark the backside at the corner.

-Cut the second piece to length at the same angle.
+- Cut the second piece to length at the same angle.

 Corner Fitting Trick